Clever/wag/README.md

 ### Using the Go Server
 To use the generated code you need to do two things:
 - Implement the controller interface defined in `generated/server/interface.go`
-- Pass the controller into the Server constructure.
+- Pass the controller into the Server constructor.
 For example:
 ```
   s := server.New(myController, myPort)
+  // Serve should not return
   log.Fatal(s.Serve())
 ```